ni/labview-icon-editor/README.md

 A .bat file located on *\Tooling\deployment\Build.bat* automates the process described by the *Editing Guide* and *Distribution guide*.

 azure_pipeline.yml can also automate the process.

+Running the .bat file will run the unit tests contained on tooling\unit tests

 *LabVIEW 2021 and 2022:* lv_icon.lvlibp will replace lv_icon.lvlibp from resources/plugin (normal process).
 *LabVIEW > 2022:* lv_icon.lvlibp will be installed on C:\Program Files\NI\LVAddons\niiconeditor(bitness)